lzim/teampsd/docs/screen_cast.md

 To scale Team PSD processes, we evaluate the **usability** and **user experience** of Team PSD prototypes.

 - **Passive Screen Video Observation**
   - Usability (quantitative MVP tests)
   - This test is the **concurrent** think aloud protocol to detect problems with MVP assumptions.
-    - Prototype developers gain re-susable insights into the users (through the library).
+  - Prototype developers gain re-usable insights into the users (through the library).
   - Users don't have to think about producing these scalable artifacts (just upload).
   - These files are named with this convention "date_skill_training_user" e.g., "2020_05_13_git_ch1_busy_pi"
 - **Verbalization**
   - User-experience (qualitative MVP tests)
   - This test is the **retrospective** think aloud protocol to detect problems with MVP assumptions.
 - **Learning task performance.**
   - We need **distributed Team PSD users** to _learn at scale._
   - All prototypes are teaching our learners a skill they need to contribute to the team.
   - As we upskill, we continuously integrate prototypes, which scales learning _and_ improvement across Team PSD.

 ## Record Screen (No Audio)

 ### PC User (VA or Non-VA)